RobRendell/gTove/README.md

 * Allow maps to define their own custom scale, units and "measure distance" modes, overriding the tabletop default.
 * Make fog of war on transparency-enabled maps render as transparent, thus hiding the shape and size of the fogged sections of the map.
+* When editing fog, allow "painting" with the right mouse button to reveal/cover multiple tiles.

 ## Plans/TODO